Module: Shoulda::Matchers::ActiveModel

 #validate_exclusion_of(attr) ⇒ ValidateExclusionOfMatcher

-validation, asserting that an attribute cannot take a blocklist of values, and inversely, can take values outside of this list. -
+The validate_exclusion_ofmatcher tests usage of thevalidates_exclusion_ofvalidation, asserting that an attribute cannot take a blocklist of values, and inversely, can take values outside of this list.

 #validate_inclusion_of(attr) ⇒ ValidateInclusionOfMatcher

-validation, asserting that an attribute can take a allowlist of values and cannot take values outside of this list. -
+The validate_inclusion_ofmatcher tests usage of thevalidates_inclusion_ofvalidation, asserting that an attribute can take a allowlist of values and cannot take values outside of this list.

 #validate_length_of(attr) ⇒ ValidateLengthOfMatcher